 Welcome to my research website!
 Broadly, my research focuses on developing and applying spatio-temporal statistical methods to inform conservation and management of fish and wildlife populations.

-- May 8, 2018: New paper accepted in Phytopathology that models the spatio-temporal distribution of aphids and Barley yellow dwarf virus.
+- October 1, 2018: New paper published in Phytopathology that models the spatio-temporal distribution of aphids and Barley yellow dwarf virus.

-- March 28, 2018: New paper accepted in Methods in Ecology and Evolution that develops movement models for Sandhill Cranes.
+- July 1, 2018: New paper published in Methods in Ecology and Evolution that develops movement models for Sandhill Cranes.

 - Hooten, M.B., H.R.
 Scharf, T.J.
 Hefley, A.T.
 Pearse, M.D.
 Weegman.
 (2018) Animal movement models for migratory individuals and groups.
 Methods in Ecology and Evolution 9:1692-1705. [pdf]